Rebalancing data on ZFS mirrors

 About ZFS recordsize

-ZFS stores data in records, which are themselves composed of blocks.
-The block size is set by the ashift value at time of vdev creation, and is immutable.
+ZFS stores data in records—also known as, and interchangeably referred to by OpenZFS devs as blocks—which are themselves composed of on-disk sectors.
+The physical sector size on disk is set by the ashift value at time of vdev creation, and is immutable.
 The recordsize, on the other hand, is individual to each dataset(although it can be inherited from parent datasets), and can be changed at any time you like.
 In 2019, recordsize defaults to 128K if not explicitly set.

 big files? big recordsize.